DanHodges/TheologicalDictionary/Hilary.md

 # Hilary
-Definition of Hilary coming soon.
+The definition of Hilary is coming soon!